 Subverted on King of the Hill when Peggy and Hank hold a mock wedding for Bobby and Luanne to try to end a prank war between the two.
 Bobby thinks he got Luanne pregnant by replacing her birth control pills with candy, and Hank tells him he can atone by making an honest woman of her, though Luanne knows it's a joke.
 After the fake ceremony performed by Bill, Hank and Peggy tell Luanne Bill really is a minister, so they really are married.
 Bill gives the truth away before the end of the episode.

-On Total Drama World Tour,Stalker with a CrushSierra tries to trick Cody into this by reciting the marriage vow really fast and tricking him into saying "I do," arguing it counts since she became an ordained minister on the Internet.
+Invoked on Total Drama World Tour:Stalker with a CrushSierra tricks Cody into this by reciting the marriage vow really fast and getting him to say "I do," arguing it counts since she became an ordained minister on the Internet.
 Subverted at the beginning of the next episode when Heather points out they didn't have a marriage license or any of the other trappings in the first place (even ignoring the issues of their age or his informed consent).
-She continues to call him her "husband" for most of the season, though.

 Subverted on Ugly Americans—Mark accidentally agrees to take part in some weird demonic ritual for his girlfriend Callie.
 A lot of the festivities seem to mean it's a wedding, either directly (white dress, ice sculptor) or indirectly (killing her ex-boyfriends), but it turns out she actually plans to suck out his soul.
 When he manages to get out of it (and cheers her up bydumping pig blood on her) he asks if all this means they're engaged, and she tells him not to be an idiot.